For The Why

 Overview

-Developed with New Commercial Arts, the campaign rolled out across the UK, US, EMEA, and APAC markets, spanning TV, out-of-home, audio, digital, social, CRM, and on-platform placements.
+Developed with New Commercial Arts, the campaign rolled out across the UK, US, EMEA, and APAC, spanning TV, out of home, audio, digital, social, CRM, and on-platform experiences.
+It was one of the FT's biggest consumer campaigns, strengthening the brand while supporting long-term subscription growth.

 The Challenge

-The core challenge was translating a broad, global brand campaign into practical, high-performing product touchpoints.
+The biggest challenge was translating an emotionally driven brand campaign into product experiences that still performed.

 My Role

-I worked closely with marketing, product, and CRM teams to embed the campaign across key user journeys.
+I worked closely with marketing, product, CRM, and subscription teams to embed the campaign across key customer journeys.

 Design Approach